Fluentd has 6 types of plugins: Input, Parser, Filter, Output, Formatter and Buffer. This article gives an overview of Filter Plugin.

 </match>

-buffer_type specifies the buffer plugin to use.
-The memory Buffer plugin is used by default.
-You can also specify file as the buffer type alongside the buffer_path parameter as follows:
+Buffer plugin is used by default.
+You can also specify file

 <match pattern>